 2. Madly Learning (@madlylearning)

 This account, from an Ontario-based junior teacher of a split grade classroom, is sort of the best of both sides of Instagram.
 It provides great content, but it also shows a lot of the teacher’s real life.
 It feels like an account of someone who truly wants to get to know and work with other educators.
-She does live talks frequently on Facebook—so it makes sense that she wants you to feel at home chatting with her about her areas of expertise.

 3. Fun, Fresh Ideas for Your Class (@fun_fresh_ideas)

 Meghan loves the crazy world of education, and her account reflects that through a mix of teacher humor, great resources, fun facts to share with your classes, and some pics from her life as well.
 She thinks we are all better when we share and collaborate, and she encourages this frequently!

 Kristy, the teacher behind 2 Peas and a Dog, also runs a weekly Twitter chat about secondary ELA issues with the owner of another best teacher Instagram account, @theliterarymaven.
 2 Peas and a Dog showcases some really great resources.
 Her work with Article of the Week ideas is fantastic.

 5. Art with Jenny K (@artwithjennyk)

 This is a great Instagram account for art teachers, obviously, but we also scroll through it often for inspiration for our own (non-art) classrooms.
 There are lots of great resources for fantastic-looking projects that students of all ages will enjoy.
 Some of them are holiday related while others are just for fun.
 But a good number of them tie nicely with different lessons and curriculums.

 Filled with inspirational quotes from well-known scientists and photos of cool-looking experiments, Kesler Science is one of the teacher Instagram accounts you should definitely follow if you teach science.